In Spain, people tend to visit the beautiful Mediterranean pearl Barcelona or the capital, Madrid.

 On the last day, the figures will be burnt.

 It is meant that everything that is bad is burnt and reborn from the ashes to welcome a new season.

-Actually, the most known and interesting part of las Fallas is watching this figures be burned, but if you like fireworks, explosions, firecrackers, and party, I would recommend you to spend the 4 days that this festival last to live it at its fullest.
+Actually, the most known and interesting part of Las Fallas is watching this figures be burned, but if you like fireworks, explosions, firecrackers (and party), I would recommend you to spend the entire 4 days and live it at its fullest.

 47. See the Valencia Dragon

-It might come to your mind Dragons from Game of thrones, but this is very far from that.
+The dragons from Game of thrones might come to mind, but this is very far from that.

 Located in the patriarca church, aka “Real Colegio Seminario de Corpus Christi”, it is said that the Valencia Dragon is kept there.

 You can have a look at it at Carrer de la Nau 1, València